Putin's Declaration of Victory in Syria Opens Door for Russian Strikes on ISIS in Libya

 Well what could that be?
 What would require Egyptian bases and the careful preparation and gauging of the pulse of the Russian public?
 Another military intervention would fit the bill.

-In fact there are those who believe the Russian military already has a presence in eastern Egypt it uses to ocassionaly operate in Libya.
-If that is the case, then the public negotiations about granting Russia access is merely kabuki to regularize a situation that already exists.
+In fact there are those who believe the Russian military already has a presence in western Egypt it uses to occasionally strike against ISIS in Libya the same way Egypt itself does.
+If that is the case, then the publicly announced negotiations about granting Russia access are merely kabuki to regularize a situation that already exists.

 Moscow and Cairo have performed similar theater before.
 In 1972 Egypt’s Sadat and the USSR staged Egypt angrily expelling Soviet advisers.
 In fact the “expulsion” was planned together with the Soviet Union as a cover to discretely withdraw thousands of unacknowledged regular Soviet troops from Egypt.
 The actual advisers meanwhile stayed in Egypt until after the end of the Yom Kippur War of 1973.

-In any case, it now seems clear to me Russia is at this time considering a non-secret military intervention in Libya, possibly to be announced after the March election.
+In any case, it now seems clear to me Russia is at this time considering a non-covert military intervention in Libya, possibly to be announced after the March election.
 What we are seeing now is Kremlin laying the necessary groundwork for it, if it opts for one.

 Such an intervention would be much smaller in scale than the one in Syria, simply because ISIS is not as powerful in Libya.
 By withdrawing most of them after victory over ISIS, I think Putin has shown conclusively that he is not interested in having Russian military personnel fight all of Assad’s enemies (such as the US-backed SDF) and court increased confrontation with the US.
 ISIS, al-Qaeda and their respective allies are the only ones Russia feels justified in fighting directly in Syria.